 8.1 The Board of Trustees derives its powers from the membership of the Congregation and on behalf of the Congregation shall have general charge of the property of the Congregation, the conduct of its business affairs, and its administration.

-8.2 Composition – The Board of Trustees shall consist of four (4) Trustees and five (5) Officers: President, Vice President, Clerk, and Treasurer.
+8.2 Composition – The Board of Trustees shall consist of four (4) Trustees and four (4) Officers: President, Vice President, Clerk, and Treasurer.
 The Officers shall be elected at the Annual Meeting to serve one year terms commencing on May 1.
 The Officers may serve three (3) consecutive terms.
-The Trustees shall serve terms of four (4) years on a staggered basis with one (1) Trustee being elected each year at the Annual Meeting.
-Any Trustee whose term of office has not expired on the effective date of this amended By-Law 8.2 shall continue to serve until the expiration of his/her term or earlier resignation whichever shall first occur.
-Only members qualified to vote shall be eligible for election to the Board of Trustees.
+The Trustees shall each serve one term of four years on a staggered basis with one Trustee being elected each year at the Annual Meeting.
+After the lapse of one (1) year, Officers and Trustees may be reelected to their former position.
+Only Voting Members shall be eligible for election to the Board of Trustees.
 The immediate past President may sit on the Board without a vote for a period of one (1) year.
-The minister shall be an ex-officio member.
-No spouses shall serve on the Board simultaneously, nor shall anyone be eligible to serve on the Board when his or her spouse is a paid employee of the Congregation.
+Members of the same household may not serve on the Board simultaneously, nor shall anyone be eligible to serve on the Board when a member of their household is a paid employee of the Congregation.

 8.3 Responsibilities and Duties – The Board shall be responsible for the management of the operations and affairs of the Congregation, including the hiring of all employees and the determination of the level of compensation and benefits, if any; overseeing and directing the safekeeping of all assets of the Congregation except those which are the responsibility of the Endowment Committee; establishing policies and procedures with regard to said operations and affairs; the maintenance and use of its assets; such other actions as provided for in these by-laws; and providing leadership.
-Its duties shall include, but not be limited to, the following:

 8.5 Special Meetings – Special Meetings of the Board may be held at such times as the Board may determine, or at the call of the President, or at the written request of at least three (3) Trustees made to the President.

 8.6 Notice – Notice of all Regular and Special Meetings, if time allows, shall be announced either in an electronic or paper copy of the Congregation newsletter.
-Notice of Special Meetings may be given by telephone provided that such notice is given no less than twenty-four (24) hours prior to any such meeting.
+Notice of Special Meetings may be given by telephone, text, or email provided that such notice is given no less than twenty-four (24) hours prior to any such meeting.
 Special Meetings may be held without notice in case of an emergency provided that the emergency is documented in the Minutes of said meeting.

 8.7 Quorum – At all meetings of the Board, the next whole number more than half of board members shall constitute a quorum.

 8.8 Votes Required – The affirmative vote of a majority of the members present shall be necessary to take or authorize action except as otherwise provided in these by-laws

 8.9 Duties of Officers – The duties of each officer shall include, but not be limited to, the following:

-8.9.1 President – The President shall 1) preside at all meetings of the Congregation and the Board, and represent the Congregation at all occasions where such representation is appropriate or necessary; 2) make such appointments as directed, authorized or required, including the appointment of Standing Committee Chairs, subject to approval of the Board; 3) execute all documents necessary to carry out the purposes and functions of the Congregation; 4) be responsible for carrying out the directives and requirements of applicable law, these By-Laws, and the Articles of Incorporation; and 5) serve as an ex-officio member, without a vote, on all committees except the Nominating Committee.
+8.9.1 President – The President shall 1) preside at all meetings of the Congregation and the Board, and represent the Congregation at all occasions where such representation is appropriate or necessary; 2) make such appointments as directed, authorized or required, including the appointment of Standing Committee Chairs, subject to approval of the Board; 3) execute all documents necessary to carry out the purposes and functions of the Congregation; 4) be responsible for carrying out the directives and requirements of applicable law, these By-Laws, and the Articles of Incorporation; and 5) serve as an ex-officio member, without a vote, on the Council and on all committees except the Nominating Committee.
 The President shall have a vote at a meeting of the Board or of the Congregation only in the event of a tie.

 ARTICLE 9 – THE MINISTER

-- Called/Settled Minister: an ordained, UUA fellowshipped minister, elected by the congregation for an indefinite tenure following an extensive candidating process in accordance with UUA recommendations.
+9.3.1 Called/Settled Minister: an ordained, UUA fellowshipped minister, selected by vote of the Congregation for an indefinite tenure following an extensive candidating process in accordance with UUA recommendations.

-9.3.2 Interim Minister: an ordained, UUA fellowshipped minister particularly trained to aid a congregation through transition after the departure of a settled minister; s/he is hired by the Board of Trustees; both parties agree that the Interim will serve no more than two years and is not eligible to become the Settled Minister until three years have lapsed from the end of the Interim Ministry.
+9.3.2 Interim Minister: an ordained, UUA fellowshipped minister particularly trained to aid a congregation through transition from one settled ministry to the next settled ministry.
+The interim minister is hired by the Board generally for a period of two years and is not eligible to be called as the Settled Minister until three years have lapsed from the end of the Interim Ministry.